ssbostan/kubernetes-complete-reference/README.md

 # How to contribute:

 All contributions are welcomed.
-Contributors are introduced on the main page of this repository.
+[See Contribution Guide](https://github.com/ssbostan/kubernetes-complete-reference/blob/master/CONTRIBUTING.md)

-Contribution rules will explain as soon as possible.
+Everyone interested in the Kubernetes can contribute to this reference.

-Copyright 2021 Saeid Bostandoust <ssbostan@linuxmail.org>
+Saeid Bostandoust <ssbostan@linuxmail.org>